Rural Homes

 Weather Event Preparation

-Summer brings different challenges, from drought affecting private water supplies to the growing wildfire risk in British countryside.
+Summer brings different problems, from drought affecting private water supplies to the growing wildfire risk in British countryside.
 Creating defensible space around properties, maintaining water reserves for firefighting, and understanding evacuation triggers protect against these emerging threats.

 Community Networks and Mutual Aid